Commercial Radio

 What is commercial radio, anyway?

-In the US, it might be referred to as private broadcasting.
 In the UK, commercial radio history began with the rise of “independent radio stations.”
 In other words, these were the stations that didn’t belong to the BBC – the corporation that monopolized radio for decades.

 Commercial broadcasting began much earlier in some parts of the world than others.
 For instance, in the US, the first iterations of radio commercials began appearing during the early 1920s.
 In the UK, we didn’t have commercial radio until the early 1970s.

 BBC Sounds also allows users to sample what exists beyond radio.
-The app offers access to curated collections of speech such as comedy and documentaries, as well as other music themes like dance or rock.
+The app offers access to curated collections of speech, such as comedy and documentaries, as well as other music themes like dance or rock.

-You’ll also still be able to stream through Car Play, or other devices thanks to Chromecast.
+You’ll also still be able to stream through Car Play or other devices thanks to Chromecast.

 Commercial Radio 3